IsmaelNicolas/IsmaelNicolas/README.md

 </h2>

 <div aling="center">
-<div aling="center">Welcome to my profile, I am a Software Engineering student, I am very passionate about technology and I am also a free-lancer :) 💻<div>
+<div aling="center">Welcome to my little world, I am a Software Engineering student, I am very passionate about technology and I am also a free-lancer :) 💻<div>
  <div aling="center">I really like AI, mobile application development and cybersecurity.🚫 <div>
  <div aling="center">Currently learning to develop applications with Flutter , soon I will be uploading new changes to my repository.📱 <div>
 <div aling="center">I don't like web development but I do have knowledge of the topic <div>